- List five fruits or vegetables that grow on farms

 - Add sugar and cinnamon.

-Step 1: Talk to the students about the food that comes from farms.
-Last week you probably talked about food that comes from animals, and this week you going to focus on food that comes from plants.
-Ask the students if they know about any food that comes from a plant.
+Step 1: Talk to students about the food that comes from farms.
+Last week you probably talked about food that comes from animals, and this week you are going to focus on food that comes from plants.
+Ask students if they know about any food that comes from a plant.
 Show them the cover of The Surprise Garden and talk about the vegetables on the cover of the book.
-Read the book.
+Read the book aloud.

-Step 2: After reading the book, review what fruits and vegetables grow on a farm.
-Send the students to their tables to write a list of five fruits or vegetables that grow on a farm.
+Step 2: After reading the book, review which fruits and vegetables grow on a farm.
+Send students to their tables to write a list of five fruits or vegetables that grow on a farm.

-Step 3: When they are finished, have them return to the rug and highlight work of students who thought of different kinds of fruits and vegetables that grow on a farm.
+Step 3: When students are finished, have them return to the rug.
+Highlight the work of students who thought of different kinds of fruits and vegetables that grow on a farm.

-Step 1: Show them the book, The Surprise Garden, again.
+Step 1: Show students The Surprise Garden again.
 Look through it at the pictures of the vegetables and talk about how the vegetables grow (on a plant, underground, etc.).
-Show them pictures from other farm books to facilitate this discussion.
-As you talk about how the fruits and vegetables grow, fill out the chart you made.
+Show students pictures from other farm books to facilitate this discussion.
+As you talk about how the fruits and vegetables grow, fill out the chart you made ahead of time.

-Step 3: As they finish, they can return to the rug so you can share their work.
+Step 3: As students finish, they can return to the rug so you can share their work.

-Step 1: Review the work that the students did yesterday.
+Step 1: Review the work that students did yesterday.
 Use the work to remind them about the different ways fruits and vegetables grow.
-Explain to the students that today they will be making a "cross-section" of a farm.
-On chart paper, sketch out a cross-section.
+Explain that today they will be making a "cross-section" of a farm.
+On a sheet of chart paper, sketch out a cross-section.
 Include a tree, a plant, a vine, and a root vegetable.
-Tell the students that they can design their farm with any fruits and vegetables that they want, but they need to have food from a tree, plant, vine, and a root vegetable.
+Tell students that they can design their farm with any fruits and vegetables they want, but they need to have food from a tree, a plant, and a vine, plus a root vegetable.

-Step 2: Send the students to their tables to use construction paper to design their farm cross-section.
+Step 2: Send students to their tables to use construction paper to design their farm cross-section.

-Step 3: While the students are working, highlight work from students who thought of different fruits and vegetables to put in their cross-section (rather than those who are copying yours).
-When the students finish, have them come to the rug and show some finished cross-sections.
+Step 3: While students are working, highlight work from students who thought of different fruits and vegetables to put in their cross-section (rather than those who are copying yours).

-Step 3: Smell that applesauce cooking!
-Shoo away pesky visitors and finally, eat up!
+Step 4: Smell that applesauce cooking!
+Shoo away pesky visitors, and finally, eat up!
 I usually give each student a cup of applesauce and a spoon to eat it with.

-Step 1: Review the recipe from yesterday and tell the students that they will be making their own recipe to take home.
+Step 1: Review the recipe from yesterday and tell students that they will be making their own recipe to take home.
 Model this by dividing a new piece of chart paper in half.
 At the top, write and draw the ingredients.
-Then at the bottom, write and draw three or four steps.
+At the bottom, write and draw three or four steps.

 Supporting All Learners

-For students who have allergies to apples, they can help cook by adding water and cinnamon to the pot before the apples are added (depending on the severity of the allergy).
+Students who have allergies to apples can help cook by adding water and cinnamon to the pot before the apples are added (depending on the severity of the allergy).
 Make sure to have a little snack for them to eat while the others are sampling the applesauce.
 When you have finished cooking, be sure to clean all the tables well to remove any apple-remnants that might affect the students.

-- Can the students list fruits and vegetables that grow on farms?
+- Can students list fruits and vegetables that grow on farms?

-- Have they learned how several fruits and vegetables grow?
+- Have students learned how several fruits and vegetables grow?